StefFrustagli/sfrustagli-freelance-journalist/README.md

 The primary goal was to provide a showcase of my work to editor.
 Considering their busy schedules, I made the 'Selected writings' section the site homepage.
 Also, to attract visitors' attention, I wanted the hero image to be the largest part of the page.
 I added a few lines from my articles as a teaser, and used a bright colour palette to make the page visually appealing.

+### I can achieve my goal most effectively through this website because:

+* It groups and shows my work in one page;

+* It's essential and easy to navigate;

+* It lists my contact information;

+* It features a distinctive llustration to attract viewers' attention.

+## Graphic Design

 ### Palette

 ![Colour palette](https://i.ibb.co/GnDPVh0/Colour-palette.png "Colour palette")